SidneyPhoon/DSX_Local_Workshop_V121_Oct2018/README.md

 9. The "demoBrakeEvents" Shiny App is already included in this project.
 Open demoBrakeEvents\server.R and run it.

 ### Lab 5: Deployment
-1. You must have completed Lab 1, Lab 2, Lab 3 and Lab 4 before working through this lab.
+1. The objective of this lab is to deploy the assets you created in Labs 1 through 4.
+You must have completed Lab 1, Lab 2, Lab 3 and Lab 4 before working through this lab.
 2. Data scientists have to commit changes to the project.
 You can commit assets by clicking on the Git action icon in the top right corner.
 Select **Commit**, then **Push**.
 Specify the commit message about the changes you are committing, e.g. "deploy generated scripts".<br/>
 ![commit_push](/img/project_commit_push.png?raw=true)